eth-cscs/DLA-Future/misc/synchronization.md

 Extra care has to be used to ensure correct exception handling.
 The tile destructor sets the promise value if it was called during normal execution, while it sets an exception when it is called after an exception has been thrown.
-If the future f contains an exception the call to `get()` in the continuation will rethrow the exception, the promise will be destructed and the new future stored in the matrix will have an invalid shared state.
+If the future contains an exception the call to `get()` in the continuation will rethrow the exception, the promise will be destructed and the new future stored in the matrix will have an invalid shared state.
 Therefore the continuations in `operator()` and `read()` have to handle this case.